phdd0/backend_mod_1_prework/section1/README.md

 * Growth mindset
   * Wouldn't be here at Turing without one
 * Teach others???
 WHAT???
   * Joking.
 I did a whole career as an Army Leader teaching others.
-Just today, which is day 2 after Session 2 of mod0, I literally typed this into Slack "
+Just today, which is day 2 after Session 2 of mod0, I literally typed this into Slack:
+     ```
+     Done with HW2.
+Happy to assist later today when I get back from dumb errands I can't easily avoid.
+I'll be starting on mod1 pre-work soon as I can get back to my desk.
+Still somewhat within / consistent with my time budgeting so far.
+I feel roughly "ahead" and feel if I strive to stay ahead, it lowers the probability I start to 		fall behind.
+I feel for anyone working full time right now!
+Thoughts anyone?
+      ```
+  * I LOVE teaching, tutoring, and helping people understand difficult subtle abstract things
+* I do SO much to care for my brain!
+You have no idea.
+Keto is one of those things I'm doing in particular for the course.
+Designing my meal plans and grocery lists after mod0 unless I can get ahead enough on the mod1PW then I'll start that project even earlier
+* Short breaks
+  * Yeah, we maybe knew about Pomodoro in the Army maybe before you guys did!
+That habit is a major component going back over 10 years at least in all technical or heavy brain work done in parts of the Army.
+Don't mind me.
+I'm old!
+Crusty!

 ## Part B Terminal